 It is desirable that the value-added processing is located in North Dakota; however exceptions may be made based on the overall economic benefits to the state.
 Traditional production agriculture does not qualify for this program.

-Proceeds may fund value-added or non-traditional activities to supplement farming or ranching income.
+Proceeds may fund value-added or non-traditional activities on farms and ranches located in North Dakota that supplement farming or ranching income.
 Examples include, but are not limited to:

 - Financing of subsurface field tiling projects

 - Purchase of irrigation equipment on new irrigated acreage

 - Purchase of shares in the startup or expansion of plants processing North Dakota-grown products

 - Purchase of capital improvements for retention of livestock